Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/Boost/README.md

   * Trivial port of the EasyConfigs for the regular version of 1.81.0 to follow the EasyBuild common toolchains version 2023a.

+  * Except for cpe Cray 23.09 where some linking errors were generated.
+The solution turned out to be a special Clang feature to inject options late in the process: Before building, set

+    ``` bash
+    export CCC_OVERRIDE_OPTIONS="x--target=x86_64-pc-linux"
+    ```

+    which for building Boost we do via `prebuildopts` in the EasyConfig.

+    **It might be that similar linking errors (about not finding libunwind) are generated when using Boost with this version of the compiler and the same workaround may be needed in that case!**